Modern Landscape Design: Creative Ideas & Inspiration

 Modern Landscape Design: Key Takeaways

-- Modern landscape design prioritizes minimalism, water conservation, and alignment with adobe architecture.
+- Modern landscape design in Santa Fe prioritizes minimalism, water conservation, and alignment with adobe architecture

-- Try inspiring design ideas like Zen gardens, linear paths with native grasses, fire pit lounges, and succulent planters.
+- Design ideas that suit Santa Fe include Zen desert gardens, linear paths with native grasses, fire lounge areas, and succulent walls and raised planters

-- Partnering with a professional landscaping agency ensures you’ll benefit from their deep knowledge of climate and trends and have everything tailored to your taste and needs.
+- Partnering with a professional landscaping agency ensures you’ll benefit from their knowledge of climate, architecture, and modern trends

 Modern Landscape Design Goals for Properties